• HOME

 Ryusendo Cave (entrance)

-It is counted as one of Japan's three major limestone caves, along with Akiyoshido Cave in Mine City, Yamaguchi Prefecture Ryugado Cave in Kami City, Kochi Prefecture
+It is counted as one of the three major limestone caves in Japan, along with Akiyoshido in Mine City Ryugado Cave in Kami City, Kochi Prefecture

-Inside, you can see various sights created by limestone caves, such as icicle stones, cave corals, stalagmites, rimstones, flowstones, and stone pillars.
+Inside, you can see a variety of sights created by the cave, including icicles, cave coral, stalagmites, rimstone, flowstone, and stone pillars

-In addition, Ryusendo Cave is also called Iwaizumi Spring Cave, and as the name suggests, a large amount of water gushes out from it, and eight underground lakes has also been confirmed.
-(Currently, only three underground lakes are open to the public)
+Ryusendo Cave is also known as Iwaizumi Yakutsu, and as its name suggests, a large amount of water springs out from it, and eight underground lakes has also been confirmed (currently, only three of these are open to the public).

 Ryusendo Cave (Shimizu River)